-- Projects already submitted as CTSI or other intramural Pilot Proposals are eligible, but must incorporate reviewer feedback. - Only one proposal may be submitted per faculty member serving as PI or co-PI. - CTSI KL2 scholars whose KL2 funding is active during the pilot project period are not eligible to apply. - Projects that have been previously funded (or projects with very similar ideas) will not be considered. - Investigators are limited to two funded CTSI pilots unless special permission is granted in advance of the Letter of Intent submission deadline.
+- Projects previously submitted as CTSI or other intramural Pilot Proposals are eligible for resubmission but must incorporate reviewer feedback. - Only one proposal may be submitted per faculty member serving as PI or co-PI. - CTSI KL2/K12 scholars whose funding is active during the pilot project period are not eligible to apply. - Projects that have been previously funded (or projects with very similar ideas) will not be considered. - Investigators are limited to two funded CTSI pilots unless special permission is granted in advance of the Letter of Intent submission deadline.
 Please email Brittney Patterson at britjack@wakehealth.edu to request permission. - Investigators with active Ignition Funds remain eligible.